-He stepped towards her the mask of indifference beginning to crack under the strain of her unrestrained impertinence.
+He stepped towards her the mask of indifference beginning to crack under the strain of her unbridled impertinence.
 Sakura was not in the least bit intimidated when he moved close enough to tower over her just to glare down into her face.

-"So I decided that the most obvious conclusion to this was – that I should just seek answers from the source."
+"So I decided that the most obvious conclusion to this was simple – I should just seek answers from the source."
 His apathetic gaze followed her every movement, which was beginning to set her on nervous edge.

 Sakura put a fingertip to her throbbing temple.
 She sighed wearily, "Didn't you just already do whatever it is that shinobi do and explore the shrine for yourself?"

 "Oh."
 She was taken aback by the quick, curt response.
 If he was that bent on digging into her secrets, then wouldn't he have just done what she just said?